natbibi/popcorn/README.md

 14. WIP: Mock data for trending hashtags
 15. WIP: Create MyList Page - users can add shows to a watchlist
 16. Refactor code to create smoother loading experience
+17. Remove mock data for TrendingHashtags and use [themoviedb](https://www.themoviedb.org) data

 ### api
 1. Set up apollo-server w/ express.js and config for graphQL